 A slice of the health care industry is disappointing Wall Street

-Medical device and equipment makers are nearly 5 times more likely to have lowered profit expectations for this year than the rest of the S&P 500.
+Medical device and equipment makers are nearly 5 times more likely to have lowered first-quarter profit expectations for this year than the rest of the S&P 500.

 By the numbers: Of the 26 health care device and equipment makers in the S&P 500, 11 missed Wall Street's expectations for 2019 guidance, according to FactSet.